DevMountain/node-2-mini/README.md

 ### Instructions

+* In the root of the directory create a folder called `server`.
 * Create an `index.js` file in `server/`.
 * Open `server/index.js`.
 * Require `express` in a variable called `express` and require `body-parser` in a variable called `bodyParser`.